 “Mitten paws” occur when a polydactyl cat’s extra toes form in the middle of the paw, giving it a thumb-like—or mitten-like—appearance.
 Although these extra digits resemble thumbs, they aren’t opposable.Continue to 4 of 8 below.

 Polydactyly Can Actually Benefit Some Cats

-Polydactyl cats’ toes aren’t just cute—they actually provide some benefits to kitties, too.
-Because polydactyl cats have wider, larger paws, they’re better able to balance on various surfaces, climb, and hunt and capture their prey.
+Polydactyl cats’ toes aren’t just cute—they provide some benefits to kitties, too.
+Because polydactyl cats have wider, larger paws, they’re better able to balance on various surfaces, climb, hunt, and capture their prey.

-If you have a polydactyl cat, be sure to buy her a scratching post or board.
+If you have a polydactyl cat, be sure to buy it a scratching post or board.
 Those extra toes can seriously do a number on your furniture.Continue to 5 of 8 below.

 05 of 08